Hyunggilwoo/Sudoku-board/README.md

 [![Work in Repl.it](https://classroom.github.com/assets/work-in-replit-14baed9a392b3a25080506f3b7b6d57f295ec2978f6f33ec97e36a161684cbe9.svg)](https://classroom.github.com/online_ide?assignment_repo_id=4823718&assignment_repo_type=AssignmentRepo)
 # FinalCS1 Sudoku Puzzle

 This is a sudoku puzzle that scans from a file and generates a string of 2 dimensional array on TextArea.
-The user selects the difficulty of the puzzle from "easy", "medium", and "difficult" to play the sudoku puzzle.
+The user enters a number on a terminal to choose the difficulty of the puzzle from "easy", "medium", and "difficult" to play the sudoku puzzle.
 My goal was to incorporate the fundamentals of Java Programming, including methods, If/Else statement, Boolean Logic, Loops, Files, try/catch method, arrays, creating custom objects, switch, and enumerated objects.

 ## Dependency and Installation Instructions